Features

 }

-Still we have to map the function inserting the functor into the fmap defined inside the function global_function_tbl_t::get_instance() which is declared in the file nu_builtin_help.cc:
+To map the conv function and insert the functor into the fmap defined inside the global_function_tbl_t::get_instance() function, you would modify the nu_builtin_help.cc file as follows:

 fmap["conv"] = conv_functor;